Connecting With Disability Resources

-If you've already received accommodations from Disability Resources in the past, then you can use the DR Student Portal to update your accommodations.
+If you've already received accommodations from Disability Resources in the past, then you can use the DR Student Portal to update & request your accommodations.

-The link above has other tutorials that may apply to your accommodations.
-Using the Student Portal is the quickest and easiest method to update accommodations, but we are still available to meet over Zoom, phone, or in-person.
+- Using the Student Portal is the quickest and easiest method to update your semester accommodations, but we are also still available to meet over Zoom, email, phone, or in-person.

 Please contact our front office if you have any questions or want to schedule a meeting; we can be reached by phone at 218-726-6130 or email at [email protected].